ZLATbI4/currency-exchange-bot/README.md

 ### How it works?
 All data parses from https://finance.i.ua than saves to database.
-User will get top 10 banks with the best price!
+User will get top 10 most popular or from 50 banks with the best price!

 ### How to run on your environment?
 > requirements : linux os (or mac), installed Docker